 - How Does FDA Enforce Against Illegal Non-Tobacco Nicotine Products?

 NTN is the term used to describe nicotine that did not come from a tobacco plant.
-NTN includes “synthetic” nicotine, which is made by scientists in a lab and has a similar molecular makeup as naturally-occurring nicotine.
+NTN includes “synthetic” nicotine, which is made in a lab and has a similar molecular makeup as naturally-occurring nicotine.

 Nicotine is naturally present in tobacco plants.
 Most tobacco products, including cigarettes, cigars, and smokeless tobacco, contain nicotine derived from tobacco plants.

 The “e-liquid” in e-cigarettes usually contains nicotine derived from a tobacco plant.
 Recently, a growing number of companies, including manufacturers of some of the e-cigarette brands most popular with youth, began using NTN in their products.

 Yes.
 Regardless of the source, nicotine is addictive, including NTN.

 Tobacco products are addictive because they contain nicotine.
 Nicotine keeps people using tobacco products, even when they want to stop.